cdktf/cdktf-provider-googlebeta/docs/googleContainerCluster.go.md

 When true, the cluster's private endpoint is used as the cluster endpoint and access through the public endpoint is disabled.

 When false, either endpoint can be used.
-This field only applies to private clusters, when enable_private_nodes is true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.76.0/docs/resources/google_container_cluster#enable_private_endpoint GoogleContainerCluster#enable_private_endpoint}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.77.0/docs/resources/google_container_cluster#enable_private_endpoint GoogleContainerCluster#enable_private_endpoint}

 ---